We have over 20 years of experience

 Starting retirement could entail a lower income, which would affect your Chapter 13 schedule if your payment schedule was predicated on a higher income level.

-Retirement: Whether your new income comes from Social Security or retirement savings, your trustee might change your payments to correspond.
-Your post-retirement income should qualify you, you may also want to consider turning to Chapter 7.
+Retirement: Whether your new income comes from Social Security or retirement savings, your trustee might adjust your payments accordingly.
+Your post-retirement income should qualify you; you may also want to consider turning to Chapter 7.

 Important Lessons Learned